 Update: Spain introduced a series of phases that gradually ease the country out of total lockdown.
 You can find comprehensive and updated information here.

 You must wear a mask in all public spaces (indoor and out) including public transport (and taxis), the beach and swimming pools.
-Exceptions are for individual sport outdoors, when swimming and sitting on the beach with people you live with usually, children under 6 and those who have a medical certificate.
+Exceptions are for individual sport outdoors (as long as you can social distance), when swimming and sitting on the beach with people you live with usually, children under 6 and those who have a medical certificate.

 Where can I buy masks?